DivorceMay 17, 20265 min read

 By Arusyak Abrahamyan, Family Law Attorney | Bay Area Law Group

-After more than a decade litigating family law in the Bay Area, I’ve represented clients across a wide spectrum — tech founders and CEOs, physicians, lawyers, stay-at-home parents, and people who built careers from nothing into something extraordinary.
+After more than a decade litigating family law in the Bay Area, I’ve represented clients across a wide spectrum, including high-asset divorce and business owner cases — tech founders and CEOs, physicians, lawyers, stay-at-home parents, and people who built careers from nothing into something extraordinary.
 What they share, more often than not, is exceptional intelligence.

 And yet — intelligence rarely determines how a divorce goes.